 Create a mini capsule wardrobe

 Those outlandish heels you just bought might be fun to show off on a night out, but do they really match with much?
 “Choose versatile, multipurpose pieces that mix and match and can be dressed up or down,” suggests Kelly.
-Stick with one color palate so you don’t need to bring a new pair of shoes for every outfit.
+Stick with one color palette so you don’t need to bring a new pair of shoes for every outfit.
 Oh, and by the way, you can transport your entire capsule wardrobe organized and mess-free with this duffel bag with garment rack.

 Don’t put ice straight in the cooler